nerfcats/pyunix-old/README.md

 kill <process> - Kill a running process exit - Exit the terminal and shut down the system
 ```
+Currently only commands are for managing processes (that do nothing, lol).
+I plan to add more, for example creating, editing, deleting files, etc.
 ## System Calls
 These are the various system calls you can use to interact with the mini PYUNIX kernel.
 ```